Diane Curry: Life and career

 In 1989 Curry made her debut at the Metropolitan Opera as The Nurse in Strauss' Die Frau ohne Schatten under the baton of Christof Perick.
 She returned to the Met several more times in her career, portraying the Innkeeper in Boris Godunov (1998), the Mother in Lulu (2001), the Housemaid in War and Peace (2002), and the Aunt in Jenůfa (2003).
 In 1990 she made her debut at the San Francisco Opera as Ulrica in Un ballo in maschera.

 Curry has also performed in leading roles internationally, including performances at the Arena di Verona, Bavarian State Opera, Deutsche Oper Berlin, Hamburg State Opera, La Scala, Maggio Musicale Fiorentino, and the Paris Opera among others.
 In 1976 she made her debut at the Festival dei Due Mondi as Bianca in Benjamin Britten's The Rape of Lucretia.
 In 1982 she made her debut with the Canadian Opera Company as Mistress Quickly in Verdi's Falstaff.

+In 1992 she made guest appearances at the Théâtre Châtelet in Paris as the mother in Dallapiccola's Il Prigioniero, and at the Marseille Opera again as the nurse in Frau ohne Schatten.
+In 1996 she sang Mère Marie in Poulenc's Dialogues des Carmélites (in a memorial performance for the late conductor Gianandrea Gavazzeni) at the Teatro Filarmonico in Bergamo.
+Her very extensive repertoire for the stage included roles such as Amneris in Aïda, Meg Page in Falstaff, Cieca and Laura in Ponchielli's La Gioconda, Frugola in Puccini's Il Tabarro, Zita in his Gianni Schicchi, Principessa in Suor Angelica, and Dalila in Samson et Dalila by Saint-Saëns.

+Curry died in November 2016, at the age of 78.